Karijini National Park: The Gem of Western Australia

 Visiting Karijini National Park – Where to Stay

-This was my set up at Dales Gorge Camping Ground.
-I did get a few dingo visitors at meals times and outside my swag.
+This was my set-up at Dales Gorge Camping Ground.
+I did get a few dingo visitors at meal times and outside my swag.
 That was definitely interesting!

-I was just getting ready to eat when a dingo appeared.
+I was getting ready to eat when a dingo appeared.
 I also heard a couple outside my swag during the night.
-Stunning spot.

-There are other camping sites but if you want to go with a bit more glam there is the Karijini Eco Retreat.
+There are other camping sites, but if you want a bit more glam, there is the Karijini Eco Retreat.

 Karijini Eco Retreat